cpalermo-82/MT-website-v2/content/event/example/index.md

 #  country: United States

 #summary: An example talk using Hugo Blox Builder's Markdown slides feature.
 abstract: 'A Swiss study found that VR presentations led to more positive votes, regardless of negative framing.
 VR’s immersiveness can override content, influencing political decisions through experience.
-Most participants using VR did not detect whether the content was pro or con.'
+Most participants using VR did not detect whether the content was pro or con. https://www.psychologytoday.com/us/blog/vrtual-societies/202507/virtual-reality-at-the-ballot-box'

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.